 8. Reduce pressure.

 Social selling isn’t a high-pressure sales strategy.
 Closing is an important objective, but it’s not the be-all, end-all objective; instead, your biggest priority is building relationships with your prospects and customers.
 Don’t compromise the relationship by rushing into a high-pressure sales situation.
-Instead, take your time, learn more about your prospects, and move to a pitch when the time is right.
+Instead, take your time, learn more about your prospects, and move to a pitch when the time is right (don’t miss these perfect sales pitch examples).

 9. Learn by listening.